Photo credit: 9/11 Memorial staff

 On Tuesday morning, September 11th, Eguiluz was in his hotel room when he felt an abrupt sensation of the building shaking followed by the noise from a “huge explosion.”
 Eguiluz decided to abandon his room and all the belongings in it to evacuate, grabbing only his room key card.
 Once outside, he joined a crowd of other confused guests, tourists, and commuters trying to determine what was happening.
 Suddenly, another loud noise overhead caused him to look up and witness a second plane, hijacked United 175, smash into the South Tower.

 Eguiluz stayed in the vicinity of the Marriott Hotel until the unexpected collapse of the South Tower.
 He ran south to find shelter.
 After the North Tower fell, Eguiluz instinctively tried to walk back to reclaim his belongings at the Marriott Hotel.
-Police on the scene, however, told him that the hotel was gone, and that he had to leave the area immediately.
-Later that Tuesday, Equiluz finally managed to place a call to his secretary at Grupo Televisa to inform her of his whereabouts, she transferred him to a live broadcast feed with the station’s news anchor, Joaquin Lopez Doriga, to be interviewed.
+Police on the scene, however, told him that the hotel was gone and he had to leave the area immediately.
+Later that Tuesday, Eguiluz finally managed to place a call to his secretary at Grupo Televisa to inform her of his whereabouts; she transferred him to a live broadcast feed with the station’s news anchor, Joaquin Lopez Doriga, to be interviewed.

 About a week after the 9/11 attacks, Eguiluz managed to return to Mexico City.
 Approximately two years later, he received a letter from the NYPD Property Clerk reporting that some of his personal items had been found in the wreckage.
 Enclosed in a plastic evidence bag, sent to his residence in Mexico City, were his home keys, Nokia cell phone (in damaged condition), Mexican passport, travel visa and job card, a chipped pen, a notebook, and various other documents.